kenplusplus/tdx-tools/utils/td-migration/README.md

 **NOTE**: each command needs one terminal, so please prepare 5 terminal tabs firstly or use tmux.

-### 2.1 Create MigTD
+### 2.1 Create Migration TDs

-The MigTD is designed to evaluate potential migration sources and targets for adherence to the TD Migration Policy and exchange MSK(Migration session Key) from the source platform to the destination platform.
-Creating MigTD is an additional workflow compared with live migration.
+The migration TDs are designed to evaluate potential migration source and target for adherence to the TD Migration Policy and exchange MSK(Migration session Key) from the source platform to the destination platform.
+Creating migration TDs is an additional workflow compared with live migration.

-**Prerequisite**: Please install all attestation required components in advance. (not in this readme scope) Because attestation is embedded in MigTD, if pre-mig success, it means MigTD attestation pass.

 NOTE: the default installation path of `migtd.bin` is "/usr/share/td-migration/migtd.bin" (provided by intel-mvp-tdx-migration pkg)

-Must use `-t` to set MigTD type src or dst.

 ```bash
 # create the MigTD_src to bind with src user TD